 13 / 21

 Newly arrived from Somalia, Hafso Mohamed Aden, 6, middle, with her mother Habibo Aden Hassan, 20, and her family make their way at Burumino refugee camp in Ethiopia on their arrival June 13, 2012.
-Due to poor rain and continuing insecurity, the number of new arrival has increased.
+Due to poor rain and insecurity, the number of new arrival continued to increase.

 14 / 21

-Somali refugee Sumaiya talks about the importance of her education in Sheder Refugee Camp in Somali region of Ethiopia 18 September 2013.
+Somali refugee Sumaiya talks about the importance of her education in Sheder Refugee Camp in Somali region of Ethiopia, September 28, 2013.

 15 / 21

-Youths herd their cows in Korem in Tigray region of Ethiopia 21 August, 2013.
-The Town of Korem once was the epicenter of 1984 Ethiopian Famine.
+Youths herd their cows in Korem in the Tigray region of Ethiopia 21 August, 2013.
+The Town of Korem was the epicenter of 1984 Ethiopian Famine.

 16 / 21

-Negbaru Meheret, 42, poses for a photo with his daughters and newly-built warehouse in Womburma Village in Amhara region of Ethiopia January 21, 2011.
-He is a member Shindi Primary Cooperative.
-He used to sell his harvest at lower price, but now the cooperative pays the best price, and he has managed to earn enough money to build a new warehouse to store his harvest so he can sell it when the price is high.
-The cooperative participates in Purchase for Progress (P4P) by WFP.
-P4P in Ethiopia focuses on developing markets and helping farmers' cooperative members to produce more and market their crops so that they can engage more profitably and sustainably in markets.
+Negbaru Meheret, 42, poses for a photo with his daughters and newly-built warehouse in Womburma Village in Amhara region of Ethiopia, January 21, 2011.
+As a member Shindi Primary Cooperative, he used to sell his crop at at a loss, but now the cooperative pays better prices, so he managed to earn enough money to build a new warehouse to store his harvest to sell at a profit.
+The cooperative participates in Purchase for Progress (P4P) by the World Food Program (WFP), which in Ethiopia focuses on developing new markets and helping farmers' profitability and sustainability.

 17 / 21

-Refugee children engage in a traditional song and dance at Buramino Refugee Camp in Dolo Ado in Ethiopia Thursday, March 8, 2012.
+Children engage in a traditional song and dance at Buramino Refugee Camp in Dolo Ado in Ethiopia, March 8, 2012.

 18 / 21

-Somali refugee Nemha poses for a photo in a classroom at the secondly school in Sheder Refugee Camp in Somali region of Ethiopia 16 September 2013.
-All her family members were dead and she is living with other females in a camp.
+Somali refugee Nemha poses for a photo in a classroom at the secondary school in Sheder Refugee Camp in Somali region of Ethiopia, 16 September 2013.
+All her family members were dead and she lives with other females in a camp.

 19 / 21

-Triye Hussen, 35, at a sewing shop with her daughter Zeritu Hussen, 18, in Mender Village in Amhara region of Ethiopia Tuesday, January 18, 2011.
-She participated Productive Safety Net Program (PSNP) by WFP for 3 years, and won an award in 2009 for her strong participation in PSNP.
-Divorced mother of one daughter, said that her land was degraded because she did not know how to care for it.
-But with the help of PSNP, she started using compost and planting of short variety crop to increase soil fertility.
-After her production increased, she managed to sell the seeds from her excess crops to a cooperative.
-With her new income, she bought livestock and two sewing machines which her daughter uses to run a sawing shop.
+Triye Hussen, 35, at a sewing shop with her daughter Zeritu Hussen, 18, in Mender Village in Amhara region of Ethiopia, January 18, 2011.
+She participated in the Productive Safety Net Program (PSNP) by World Food Program (WFP) for 3 years, and won an award for her strong participation in PSNP in 2009.
+The divorced mother said that her land was degraded because she did not know how to care for it.
+With the help of PSNP, she started using compost and new planting strategies to maintain earth fertility.
+After production increased, she managed to sell the seeds from her excess crops to a cooperative.
+With the new income, she bought livestock and two sewing machines which her daughter uses to run a sewing shop.

 20 / 21

 Newly arrived from Somalia, Hafso Mohamed Aden, 6, with her mother Habibo Aden Hassan, 20, studies her new home at Burumino refugee camp in Ethiopia on their arrival June 13, 2012.
-Due to poor rain and continuing insecurity, the number of new arrival has increased.
+Due to low rainfall and continuing insecurity, the number of new arrival has increased.

 21 / 21

-Children look on UN peacekeepers arrive in the area controlled by the armed group in North Kivu, Democratic Republic of Congo.
+Children look on UN peacekeepers arrive in the area controlled by an armed group in North Kivu, Democratic Republic of Congo.